poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Final Assessment, project or product
 Ability of the robot to knock the plastic cup placed 8" away from the robot off the edge of the table

+## Materials:
+- Barnabas Lesson 2 worksheet
+- A Ziploc bag of recycled materials for each group (materials vary from group to group).
+For example:
+- Masking tape
+- Pipe cleaners
+- Strips of paper
+- Paper clips
+- Clothes pins
+- Popsicle sticks
+- Pennies
+- 1 Servo motor per group
+- 1 Arduino board for every 3-4 groups of 3-4 students (groups must share)
+- 9-Volt battery
+- 1 Plastic cup for every 3-4 groups of 3-4 students (to be knocked over; groups must share)
+- 1 Ruler for every 3-4 groups of 3-4 students (must share)
+- Writing utensils
+- Optional: document camera

 ___

 # SESSION 2 – Building our First Robot